m10hit/TypeScript/README.md

 ```

 - Tuples - Special arrays that let us specify types an array can contain
+- In tuples, number of elements are fixed and the order of values must match the order of types

 ```ts
 let tup: [string, number] = ['hello', 100];